You’re planning to spend 3 days in Seville and not sure what to do. Then you’re in good hands!

 Seville is an inland city and the whole province has no coastline at all.
 It is definitely no summer city as temperatures rise to become some of the highest in the whole country between mid-June and mid-September.

 The rest of the year, though is perfect to visit Seville 3 days or longer.
-For temperatures that allow a light dress or a t-shirt, mid-April to mid-June or mid-September to October are the best months.
+For temperatures that allow a light dress or a shorts and t-shirt, the best months are mid-April to mid-June or mid-September to October.

 In the spring, you can enjoy the sweet scent of purple flowers covering the trees, especially around the Plaza de España area.